 Wood screws

-Fittings used to be fastened with straight slotted wood screws.
-It is important that older model fittings are fastened with a wood screw with a straight chisel slot and not with a modern screw with a cross slot or torx grip.
-Nowadays it can be difficult, sometimes impossible, to get hold of a screw with a straight slot in the hardware or building materials trade.
+Fittings used to be fastened with straight-slotted wood screws.
+It is important that older model fittings are fastened with straight-slotted wood screws and not with modern cross-slotted or Torx screws.
+Nowadays, it can be difficult, sometimes impossible, to find straight-slotted screws in hardware or building supply stores.
+However, Eskilstuna Kulturbeslag can supply wood screws with straight slots for all fittings that need to be fastened with screws.

 This screw is manufactured according to the German DIN standard, which means that it does not fully correspond to the old Swedish standard.
 The dimension and length tables below indicate the dimensions of the screws we provide.